Start gardening Now!

 Time for some weeding

-Now is a good time to tackle some weeds, you need to stop them from spreading, the secret is to stop them from flowering.
-During June we often find weeds germinating on the benches and plant pots, they blow in from outside.
+Now is a good time to tackle some weeds, you need to stop them from spreading, and the secret is to stop them from flowering.
+During July we often find weeds germinating on the benches and plant pots, they blow in from outside.
 The answer is to get outside and stop them from flowering with weedkillers, mowing or strimming.

 Weeds can act as hosts for pests and diseases, they can spread onto your plants.